Yandex Cloud

 --deletion-protection

-Create a Managed Service for PostgreSQL cluster and a network for it with the following test specifications:
+Create a Managed Service for PostgreSQL cluster and its network with the following test specifications:

 • Name: mypg.